Washington University in St. Louis, St. Louis, MO May 2017

+7. (Forthcoming).
 Povich, Mark and Carl F. Craver.
-“Review of Marc Lange's Because Without Cause: Non-Causal Explanations in Science and Mathematics”.
-Philosophical Review (Forthcoming).
+“Review of Marc Lange's Because Without Cause: Non-Causal Explanations in Science and Mathematics,” Philosophical Review.

+5. (Forthcoming).
 Povich, Mark.
-“Mechanistic Explanation in Psychology”.
-In The SAGE Handbook of Theoretical Psychology.
+“Mechanistic Explanation in Psychology,” in The SAGE Handbook of Theoretical Psychology.
 (Eds.)
 Hank Stam and Huib Looren de Jong.

-Forthcoming.
+2. (2017).
 Povich, Mark and Carl F. Craver.
-“Mechanistic Levels, Reduction, and Emergence”.
-In The Routledge Handbook of Mechanisms and Mechanical Philosophy.
+“Mechanistic Levels, Reduction, and Emergence,” in The Routledge Handbook of Mechanisms and Mechanical Philosophy.
 (Eds.)
-Stuart Glennan and Phyllis Illari.
-Forthcoming.
+Stuart Glennan and Phyllis Illari, 185–97.

 WORK IN PROGRESS